Evacuation and treatment of severely burned children from Gaza

 Initially, an initiative by various associations and NGOs (including Refugees Foundation e.V., Kinderrelief, Ein Herz für Kinder, etc.), with the involvement of the WHO and the German Federal Foreign Office, was intended to fly a group of approximately 50 injured children and their accompanying adults to Germany for treatment and distribution among numerous German hospitals.
 The Florian Lex Foundation was prepared to support the stay of the injured and traumatized children in Germany.
 Unfortunately, the Federal Foreign Office has denied their entry to date due to security concerns.

 Now the project has gained momentum: Slovenia has agreed to take in injured children from Gaza.
-The first medical evacuation took place in mid-November; the first seven young patients were flown via Jordan to Ljubljana and admitted to hospitals there.
-The children face numerous operations and extensive medical rehabilitation, but the prognosis is good—at least regarding their physical health.
-Scars will remain, not only physical ones but especially psychological ones.
+The first medical evacuation took place in mid-November 2025; the first young patients were flown via Jordan to Ljubljana and admitted to hospitals there.